nim-lang/nif/doc/nifc-spec.md

 Declaration order
 -----------------

-It is currently not specified whether NIFC allows for an arbitrary order of declarations without the need for forward declarations.
-It might be easier for a generator to produce the declarations in a suitable order rather than burdening the NIFC to C translator with such a reorder task.
+NIFC allows for an arbitrary order of declarations without the need for forward declarations.